la-ots/pelican/docs/introduction/change-management.md

 ## Overview

-The Pelican Design System will grow as we discover solutions created by each team to address problems.
-To share our knowledge and create a common code base, we'll something like the following process.
+The Pelican Design System will grow as we discover solutions created by each team.
+To share our knowledge and create a common knowledge base, we'll use the following process.

 1. Contact the OTS Product Delivery Design Team.
 1. Present the use case.